NamDinhRobotics/proSLAM/README.md

     catkin build g2o_catkin

-Note: If one is using a g2o version with the old ownership model the line: <br/>
+Note: If one is using a g2o version with the old ownership model ([3a740d8](https://github.com/RainerKuemmerle/g2o/commit/3a740d8922e524bf832c66aaf5c8f59c70aec604) or earlier) the line:

 `add_definitions(-DSRRG_PROSLAM_G2O_HAS_NEW_OWNERSHIP_MODEL)`

 in the root `CMakeLists.txt` must be commented for proper compilation.

 5) download this repository to your catkin workspace: